wendellpiez/oscal-xslt/validation_field-testing/readme.md

 ## tl/dr

+Windows users should acquire `bash` but also keep reading

+1. Run `./acquire-lib.sh` to install Morgana and Saxon
+1. Run `./xproc3.sh GRAB-OSCAL.xpl` to acquire OSCAL resources
+1. To test run validations:
+    - `PROVE-JSON-VALIDATIONS.xpl` and `PROVE-XSD-VALIDATIONS.xpl` prove their respective validation sets against their respective schemas
+    -  Schemas are currently wired into the pipelines - change them there or clone the pipelines for new schemas
+    - XML and JSON reference sets are kept separate - it is your job to keep them as synched as necessary
+    - Expect errors if resources are missing or out of place (run `GRAB-OSCAL.xpl` first).

+For use in development

+1. CONVERT-XML-REFERENCE-SET.xpl helps convert samples from XML to JSON
+1. XPROC3-SMOKETEST.xpl does nothing but exercise the XSLT engine (to hear it hum)
+1. `help` happens to offer help if you type `xproc3.sh help`

+## More detail

 ### Acquire Morgana XProc III engine

 This is easiest with `bash`.
 Under Windows, a generic WSL should work (Ubuntu has been tested) or a Windows `bash` application such as Git Bash.